2622NSW/FIFAplayertracking18/README.md

 FIFA player tracking data from the FIFA World Cup 2018

-A repository to aggregate and curate player tracking data available from the 2018 FIFA World Cup https://www.fifa.com/worldcup/
+A repository to aggregate and curate player tracking data available from the 2018 FIFA World Cup https://www.fifa.com/worldcup/ official website.

 Two file tpes are saved here: Team and Individual.

-File conventions
+File conventions used in this repository:

 #Team Data